A Beginners Guide To Medical Interventions for ASD

 - Stool testing can check for the presence of inflammation, dysbiosis (increased levels of yeast and abnormal bacteria), digestion, and absorption.

-- Other tests include: plasma amino acid panel, RBC (red blood cells), Plasma lactate, Plasma Acylcarnitine panel (Quantitative), Free and total Carnitine, Creatine Kinase, Vitamin E, 25-Hydroxy Vitamin D, Zinc, C-reactive Protein, TNFa, IgG and IgE allergy panels, immune markers – especially IgA, viral titers for HSV 1 and 2, HHV 6, EBV.
+- Other tests include: plasma amino acid panel, RBC (red blood cells), CBC, Plasma lactate, Plasma Acylcarnitine panel (Quantitative), Free and total Carnitine, Creatine Kinase, Vitamin E, 25-Hydroxy Vitamin D, Zinc, C-reactive Protein, TNFa, IgG and IgE allergy panels, immune markers – especially IgA, viral titers for HSV 1 and 2, HHV 6, EBV.

 - Genetics: MTHFR, Fragile X, Rett Syndrome, Wilson’s Disease, mitochondrial dysfunction.
 Also Chiari1, PON1, but only if insurance pays as they are very costly and very few people have these.